ben-yeung/nft-vision-discord/README.md

 * **/getlist**
   * View the list of monitored collections as well as the current target prices set for each respective collection.
 * **/setalerts [channel-id]**
   * Set the guild's dedicated channel to receive the floor price target alerts.
-Requires Administrator perms
+Requires Administrator perms.
   * If this is not set then the guild will not receive alerts.
 Other functions such as /find will still function.
 * **/find [collection-slug]**
   * Retrieve a summary of a collection.